Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Fornells Half Marathon| ©forteen

 With its orography, good weather and great atmosphere, sport in Menorca has become another attraction.
-Not only athletes, but also local and foreign fans participate in some of the races held in April.
+Local and foreign athletes and enthusiasts participate in some of the races held in April.

 If you like to run 5 or 10 kilometers, half marathon or combine running with cycling, you can find three interesting races during the month of April.
-If you wish, you can participate in any of them or, if not, at least come to experience the special atmosphere that surrounds them.
+You can also simply come to experience the special atmosphere that surrounds them.

-The first one is the Corre Mô race, a popular five and ten-kilometer race organized by the Maó town council.
+• The Corre Mô race: a popular five and ten kilometer race organized by the town council of Maó.

 Arrels Fair| ©Fira Arrels